Diagnosing a Meniscus Injury

 MRIs (magnetic resonance imaging) will provide more detailed information and will help to evaluate the soft tissues in and around your knee joint (muscles, tendons, ligaments, menisci, other connective tissues).
 It can identify ligament and meniscal damage, and help to determine the extent of your injury, the displacement and degree of your tear, fluid on your knee, a discoid meniscus, ACL or MCL tear, and/or other associated conditions.

 The severity of your meniscus tear will vary depending on which meniscus is injured and the location, type and shape of the tear.
-In this information will be very helpful in your process of recovery and helping you decide if you surgery may be the next chapter in your knee injury recovery.
-The most common locations for meniscus injury are in the posterior horn and longitudinal tears. (source: Campbell's Operative Orthopaedics)
+Such information will be very helpful in your process of recovery, helping you and your doctor decide whether or not surgery may be required and/or if a meniscectomy, repair or knee replacement is advised.
+The most common locations for meniscus injury are in the posterior horn (back of knee) and the most common type of tear is a longitudinal tear. (source: Campbell's Operative Orthopaedics)

-Blood supply to the injured area is critical to healing!
-Where the tear is located will in part rule its ability to heal.
-The fibrocartilage of the meniscus has limited blood flow compared to other soft tissue in the body.
+Blood supply to the injured meniscus is critical to healing!
+The zone of the tear on the meniscus (the blood supply zone it's located in) will influence your ability to heal without surgery.
+The meniscus tissue is different 'fibrocartilage' than any other soft tissue in the body and has limited blood flow.
 This can make it difficult for the body to heal a meniscus tear on its own.

-The amount of blood vessels throughout the meniscus varies and can be broken into the 3 zones:
+The amount of blood supply in the meniscus varies and can be broken into the 3 different zones:

 - red zone (outer portion of the meniscus that is vascular)